IanG/dotnet-kafka-sample/README.md

 If you want to remove the application from your Docker installation you can do this with:

 ```
-docker-compose rm -f
+docker-compose rm -fv
 ```

-#### Can I connect to the Kafka instance from outside of the docker network ?
+#### Can I Connect To The Kafka Instance From Outside Of The Docker Network ?

 Yes you can.
 The Kafka instance running in docker exposes itself outside of the docker internal network on port `29092`.
 If you want to connect from outside your bootstrap-server needs to be `localhost:29092`.
 You can test this with your own application or use the [kcat](https://github.com/edenhill/kcat) tool to do this with something like